Mike Garson

-Michael David Garson (born July 29, 1945) is an American pianist, who has worked with David Bowie, Nine Inch Nails, St. Vincent, Duran Duran, Free Flight and The Smashing Pumpkins.
+Michael David Garson (born July 29, 1945) is an American pianist, who has worked with David Bowie, Nine Inch Nails, St. Vincent, Duran Duran, Free Flight, The Smashing Pumpkins, Melissa Auf der Maur, CSS and The Pretty Reckless.

 Early career

 Garson went to Lafayette High School in Brooklyn.
 After graduating from Brooklyn College with a music degree in 1970, he was a member of rock/country/jazz band Brethren with Rick Marotta, Tom Cosgrove and Stu Woods.
-They recorded two albums, Brethren (1970) and Moment of Truth (1971), on the Tiffany label, which featured guest piano and liner notes by Dr. John (and album photography by Murray Head, who scored a hit with "Say it Ain't So Joe", "Jesus Christ Superstar", and later with the single "One Night in Bangkok").
+They recorded two albums, Brethren (1970) and Moment of Truth (1971), on the Tiffany label, which had guest piano and liner notes by Dr. John (and album photography by Murray Head, who scored a hit with "Say it Ain't So Joe", "Jesus Christ Superstar", and later with the single "One Night in Bangkok").

 Garson played on the I'm the One (1972) album by early 1970s experimental artist Annette Peacock.
 David Bowie asked Peacock to join him on a tour; she declined, but Garson began an enduring working relationship with Bowie.

 Work with David Bowie

 Garson was David Bowie's longest-serving and most frequently appearing band member.
-They performed together for both Bowie's first and last concerts in the United States as well as 1,000 concerts around the globe in between.
+They performed together for both Bowie's first and last concerts in the United States as well as a thousand concerts around the globe in between.

 Garson provided the piano and keyboard backing on the later Ziggy Stardust tour of 1972–73 and his contribution to the song "Aladdin Sane" (1973) gave the song an avant-garde jazz feel with lengthy and sometimes atonal piano solos.

 Garson played also for Bowie's guitarist bandmate Mick Ronson on his first and last solo tour, and his first Slaughter on Tenth Avenue (1974) and second solo album Play Don't Worry (1975).
 Garson played with Bowie on and off over the years, resurfacing on The Buddha of Suburbia (1993) and 1.
 Outside (1995).